-- Anti-itch hot spot spray for dogs & cats; 0.5% Hydrocortisone, antibiotic-free
+- Anti-itch hot spot spray for dogs & cats with 0.5% Hydrocortisone

 - For relief from itchy skin conditions and cuts, apply directly to the skin; no need for pre-cleaning

-- Soothing no-sting formula for pet wound care and skin infections caused by bacteria, fungi and yeast
+- Soothing no-sting formula for pet wound care and skin infections caused by germs, fungi and yeast

 Seamus Medicated Anti-Itch Spray